nplan-io/ml_paper_club/README.md

-d# Machine Learning Paper Club with nPlan
+# Machine Learning Paper Club with nPlan
 A repository of papers discussed at nPlan's Machine Learning Paper Club.

 ## Joining Instructions ##